yogeshwaranm-turing/amazon-agentic/envs/finance/tools/interface_5/policy.md

 ### **Managing Subscriptions and Commitments**

 * **Adding a Subscription:** Before you can add a new subscription for an investor to a fund, you **must** first verify that the investor does not already have an existing subscription for that specific fund.
 If one already exists, you must inform the user and not proceed with creating a duplicate.
+You should also verify that the fund is not closed; new subscriptions are only permissible for open funds.

 * **Modifying a Subscription:** You can update the details of an existing subscription, such as its amount, currency, or status, after obtaining the specific subscription identifier from the user.
+If a fund is closed, you should only be able to mark the subscription as cancelled if not already cancelled.

 * **Adding a Commitment:** Before you can record a new commitment for an investor to a fund, you **must** first check to ensure that no commitment already exists between that investor and that specific fund.
 If one is found, you must inform the user and not create a duplicate.
+You should also verify that the fund is not closed; commitments are only permissible for open funds.

 ### **Handling Invoices and Payments**